mamba-org/micromamba-docker/README.md

 ### Parent container choice

 As noted in the [micromamba documentation](https://github.com/mamba-org/mamba/blob/master/docs/source/micromamba.md#Installation), the official micromamba binaries require glibc.
 Therefore Alpine Linux does not work natively.
 To keep the image small, a Debian slim image is used as the parent.
 On going efforts to generate a fully statically linked micromamba binary are documented in [mamba github issue #572](https://github.com/mamba-org/mamba/issues/572), but most conda packages also depend on glibc.
-Therefore using a statically linked micromamba would require either a method to install glibc i(or an equivalent) from a conda package or conda packages that are statically linked against glibc.
+Therefore using a statically linked micromamba would require either a method to install glibc (or an equivalent) from a conda package or conda packages that are statically linked against glibc.